indooorsman/typescript-eslint/readme.md

 // eslint.config.js
 import js from '@eslint/js';
 import importPlugin from 'eslint-plugin-import';
-import { parser as tsParser, plugin as tsPlugin } from '@indooorsman/typescript-eslint';
+import { parser as tsParser, plugin as tsPlugin, configs as tslintConfigs } from '@indooorsman/typescript-eslint';

 export default [
   js.configs.recommended,